matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

 ## 7.1 GoCheck

-If you deal with Go with Ghidra, you might want to check the ```Decompiler Parameter ID```in the analysis option (by pressing 'A') - otherwise most function calls will look like they have no parameters.
+When dealing with a Go binary in Ghidra, you might want to check the ```Decompiler Parameter ID```in the analysis option (by pressing 'A') - otherwise most function calls will look like they have no parameters.

 Basically there's a channel between ```main.Waiter``` and ```main.Oracle```.